haoxins/haoxins.github.io/archived/2021-graph-databases-in-action.md

 > with a single label.
 > That is the approach of Apache *TinkerPop*.

+* *uniqueness*
+  - single uniqueness edge
+  - multiple uniqueness edge

+> ***Incorrect edge uniqueness*** is one of the most
+> common problems in graph data modeling,
+> and it is frequently a root cause of query issues.

 ## Running basic and recursive traversals

 ## Pathfinding traversals and mutating graphs